The origins

 1889

-Giosuè Carducci and a group of intellectuals founded the Società Dante Alighieri In the early years and up to 1895, the president was Ruggiero Bonghi.
+Giosuè Carducci and a group of intellectuals founded Società Dante Alighieri In the early years and up to 1895, the president was Ruggiero Bonghi.
 However, it was the Villari presidency (1896-1903) that enacted the first statute, setting the society's aim to "protect and spread Italian language and culture outside the Kingdom".
 This idea had the Italians of the irredentist lands in mind, but also, amid the great Italian emigration, the need to maintain ties between migrants and the motherland.
 In the first congress of 1890 there were 23 Committees, all Italian, and a year later one also opened in Thessaloniki.
 In 1893 the Dante Society was recognised as a charitable organisation by Royal Decree.

 1889